 We left at 9:15 AM the next morning for a service that would be held at Harvest Hills Baptist Church.
 John and Joel were quite eager to get us each one of the donuts their church provided.
 After finishing our tasty treats, we were directed to our specific classrooms for Sunday school.
 Once we were dismissed everyone met up in the auditorium to socialize before that morning’s message.

-After church we ran a few errands, came home, had lunch, and then continued playing with John and Joel.
+After church, we ran a few errands, came home, had lunch, and then continued playing with John and Joel.
 One of the most popular games we played that day, and throughout the rest of the week, was Hide-and-Seek.

 Monday was spent out and about enjoying the lovely Oklahoma countryside.
 We went to Mount Scott.
 After enjoying the view, Haydn, Ansa, John, and Joel followed Dad and Uncle John as we began to climb down the top section of the mountain, to the highest piece of road that circled around the mountain.
 After returning from the risky hike, we walked across the parking lot to check out the other side of the mountain.
 After hiking down a bit, the wind picked up and we could spot lightening strikes nearby.
-Mom and Aunt Chris, who were watching us from the parking lot, began calling us back.
+Mom and Aunt Chris, who was watching us from the parking lot, began calling us back.
 As we scurried back to the vans, Uncle John pointed to a particularly low part of the clouds and informed us that a tornado could form there.
 With this information in my mind, we quickly retreated to the vans and fled the premises.

-At the Chacons Garden Wilderness Area we enjoyed the unique scenery while hiking to one of the waterfalls.
+At the Chacons Garden Wilderness Area, we enjoyed the unique scenery while hiking to one of the waterfalls.

 When we returned to the house, Uncle John cut up the Watermelon for us.